ruarfff/docker-various-examples/README.md

 `docker volume create -d local -o type=none -o o=bind -o device=$(pwd) mavendev`

 **Windows!** One annoying thing is $(pwd) on Windows returns a path with Widows backslashes.
-So you might see $(pwd) git something like `C:\Users\you\whatever` but it needs to be in the form `/c/Users/you/whatever`.
+So you might see $(pwd) give something like `C:\Users\you\whatever` but it needs to be in the form `/c/Users/you/whatever`.
 I haven't found a good way to workaround this yet.
 One thing, if you're using regular Cmd.exe you can at least do this in the current directory: `echo %CD:\=/%` to print the path with forward slashes.
 You then need to replact `C:` with `/c`.

 So if you're on Windows you need to update the volume command to something like: